Bakhitov/crafty/agents_promtps/n8n-workflow-deployer.md

 - **Structure issues**: Report back with specific fixes needed

 ### Step 2.1: Activation
-- Try to activate automatically via Mastra tool `activate-n8n-workflow` (provide `workflow_id`, and `user_chat_id` if available to use personal API key)
+- Attempt activation via Mastra tool `activate-n8n-workflow` (provide `workflow_id`, and `user_chat_id` if available to use a personal API key).
+This works only on instances that expose the activation endpoint.
-- If activation tool reports unsupported endpoint or fails due to instance limitations, inform user to activate manually in the n8n UI
+- If the activation endpoint is unavailable or returns error, clearly state that activation must be done manually in the n8n UI (Settings → Workflows).
+This is a known limitation on many n8n instances and is not a deployment failure.

 ### Step 3: Post-deployment Monitoring
 After successful deployment and activation: